The Genome Writers Guild is a genome engineering society building a better future for humanity through genome engineering and public education.

 We are a scientific society with a diverse membership

-See the list of invited speakers.
-Dr. Dana Carroll, distinguished professor of biochemistry, University of Utah, is our Friday evening keynote speaker.
-Our Thursday evening Science Cafe keynote speaker is Dr. Ellen Jorgensen, founder of Biotech Without Borders and Genspace.
-Take a look at the list of all the invited speakers at this year's conference.
+Dr. Dana Carroll, distinguished professor of biochemistry, University of Utah, was our keynote speaker for the genome engineering sessions.
+The Science Cafe keynote speaker for the public was Dr. Ellen Jorgensen, founder of Biotech Without Borders and Genspace.
+Take a look at the list of all the invited speakers who presented and the full program of events at the July, 2018 conference.

 We are experiencing great technological change in genome engineering.
 If deployed responsibly, such progress will improve the world through enhanced products, new biotechnological entities, and novel therapeutics. — Dr. Stephen Ekker, Ph.D., Professor of Biochemistry and Molecular Biology, Mayo Clinic